Compared & Ranked

 Pros: Completely free, very lightweight, works on older Android phones, simple to use.
 Cons: Contains ads (removable with one-time purchase), lower accuracy than competitors, no smartwatch support, no social features, the free version has limited historical data.

-Accuracy: 89% (pocket).
+Accuracy: Basic phone-sensor counting.
 Privacy: Contains ads with tracking, no GPS required for steps.
-Price: Free with ads; ad removal $2.99 one-time.
+Price: Free with ads; paid ad-removal option.

 How Step Counters Work